-Highly experienced and results-oriented mortgage & financial advisor with over 20 years of successful banking experience in Retail Banking.
+I’m Julie, a highly experienced and results-oriented mortgage and financial advisor with over 20 years of successful banking experience in Retail Banking.

 So, whether you’re a first-time buyer, planning on moving, or switching, I will be delighted to discuss your options with you.
 I am committed to establishing strong relationships with my clients by ensuring my advice and services always meet the highest standards.